bytecodealliance/component-docs/component-model/src/design/async.md

 ### Stream parameter, future return

 Writes use the symmetric shape: the guest supplies the data as a `stream<u8>` parameter, and the host returns a `future` that resolves once it has consumed the stream.
-Stdout, stderr, filesystem writes, and TCP sends all follow this shape:
+Stdout, stderr, filesystem writes, and TCP sends all follow this shape ([`write-via-stream`](https://github.com/WebAssembly/wasi-filesystem/blob/main/wit/types.wit#L320) in `wasi-filesystem`):

 ```wit
 write-via-stream: func(data: stream<u8>) -> future<result<_, error-code>>;